Microsoft Dataverse: the backbone of your Power Platform solutions

 • Data lifecycle management

 Create policies for data retention, archiving, and deletion within Dataverse.
-This ensures you comply with regulations and maintain a clean and efficient data environment.
+This quality guarantees you comply with regulations and maintain a clean and efficient data environment.

 Security model

-Dataverse offers a flexible security posture designed to fit within a modern enterprise environment.
+Dataverse is responsible for a flexible security posture designed to fit within a modern enterprise environment.
 It relies on Azure AD for identity and access management.
 This means your existing Azure AD users and groups become the gatekeepers of your Dataverse data.
-You can seamlessly control access to Dataverse environments, applications, and data through familiar Azure AD tools.
+You can control access to Dataverse environments, applications, and data through familiar Azure AD tools.

 Dataverse employs a role-based security system.
 Pre-defined roles (e.g., System Administrator, Salesperson) come with a set of permissions, and you can also create custom roles tailored to your organization’s structure.
 These roles govern what actions a user can create, read, update, delete records, and so on.
 Users can be assigned multiple roles, with their effective permissions being the combination of those roles.